dngatimin95/dngatimin95/README.md

    - [ ] Training an AI to play the snake game in `pyGame_Tour` through reinforcement training
    - [ ] Figure out how to implement a GPT2 transformer and RNN to generate text in `Plot_Gen`
    - [ ] Implement a NN to make an AI optimally play Blackjack in `Blackjack`
-   - [ ] Build my long-forgotten website using Flask
+   - [ ] Building a simple recommender system based on Singapore Yelp/Burpple?
    - [ ] Find out if Neural Networks dreams of electric sheep
  - 🤔 Currently focused on learning to build websites with Flask
  - 📫 You can reach me on my [LinkedIn](https://www.linkedin.com/in/darren-ngatimin/)